Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures: Introduction and scope

-\paragraph{Deep Neural Networks} Sampling from probability densities is a common problem in fields such as Bayesian inference \cite{stuart2010inverse,kaipio2006statistical} and generative modelling (GM) \cite{song2020score}.
-In GM in particular, the training of deep neural networks (DNNs) to sample from the target distribution has become widespread \cite{ruthotto2021introduction, bond2021deep}.
-Popular approaches in deep generative modelling (DGM) include normalizing flows, variational autoencoders \cite{NIPS2016_ddeebdee,kingma2013auto,pmlr-v32-rezende14}, and generative adversarial networks (GANs) \cite{goodfellow2016nips}.
+\paragraph{Deep Neural Networks} The training of deep neural networks (DNNs) to sample from distributions has become widespread, for instance in the field of generative modelling (GM)~\cite{ruthotto2021introduction, bond2021deep}.
+Popular approaches in deep generative modelling (DGM) include normalizing flows~\cite{ruthotto2021introduction}, variational autoencoders \cite{NIPS2016_ddeebdee,kingma2013auto,pmlr-v32-rezende14}, and generative adversarial networks (GANs) \cite{goodfellow2016nips}.
 Beyond DGM, there is also growing interest in GM via score-based diffusion models \cite{yang2022diffusion,song2020score}, where DNNs are trained to approximate the score function, i.e. the gradient log-density of the forward diffusion process.
 While most research has been focused on image, video and text generation, generative models can also be used in the context of differential equations related to engineering and the natural sciences~\cite{dandekar2022bayesian}.